Choosing the best Manuka honey is actually not so easy. Every person’s taste differs and matters.

 Regular Honey

-It may also come as raw or unpasteurized or one that has not been heated or did not go filtration or heating.
+It may also come as raw or unpasteurized or one that has not been heated or did not go through filtration or heating.
 It is honey exactly as when taken from the beehive and put inside a jar.

 Manuka Honey